HappyMod Keeps Crashing? Black Screen & Loop Fixes

 Reduce simultaneous background processes during use

-Every background application running during your session competes for the same RAM allocation.
-Clear your recent apps list before each session on devices with 3 GB or less total RAM.
+Every background app running during your session is competing for the same RAM pool.
+On any device with 3 GB or less total RAM, clear your recent apps list before each session before you start browsing.

 Why did HappyMod start crashing after an Android update?